pruje/libbash.sh/docs/libbash.md

 - 2: cannot load libbash.sh GUI
 - 3: cannot load translation file
 - 4: some variables could not be initialized
+- 5: cannot set a GUI interface (if GUI loaded)

 ## Variables
 You can use the following variables that are initialized when you include libbash.sh in your scripts: